msalemor/azfunc-sb-trigger/README.md

-# Azure Function
-## Service Bus Trigger
+# Azure Function - Service Bus Trigger

 ## local.settings.json file

-> Note: This file is not checked in by default
+> Note: This file contains the local settings and is not checked in by default.
+These settings need to be deployed as application settings.

 ```json
 {